VERBS can be divided into two groups, ACTIVE and PASSIVE, which produce very different effects in writing.

 I shot the girl with a gun.
 (Active)

-The gun went off and shot the girl.
+The gun went off and the girl got shot.
 (Passive)

 Our Allies mistakenly fired on and killed ten of our soldiers.